JoeSz/Exopite-SEO-Core/README.md

 # Exopite-SEO-Core
 ## WordPress Plugin
+Core SEO optimizations with cookie notice, inline CSS and more.
 Increase your website's SEO ranking, speed, the number of visitors and ultimately your sales by optimizing your WordPress site for SEO.<br>
 Provide some extra but important SEO functions along Yoast SEO.
 Yoast SEO not required but recommended.
 You may or may not use an other SEO plugin too.

 - Author: Joe Szalai
-- Version: 20180315
+- Version: 20180527
 - Plugin URL: https://github.com/JoeSz/Exopite-SEO-Core
 - Demo URL: https://joe.szalai.org/exopite/exopite-seo-core/
 - Author URL: https://joe.szalai.org